Network Information

 Purchasing Network Equipment

-It has been our experience that network instability is one of the greatest causes of frustration for Fusion users.
+It has been our experience that network instability is one of the greatest causes of frustration for Fusion users (over 75% of errors are caused by network instability).
 It seems that many of the cheaper devices (routers, switches, etc.) and cables often don’t last very long, especially in a demanding feedlot environment.

 We recommend spending a little more here to get higher quality equipment and consider having backup equipment on hand and pre-configured.